telecombcn-dl/2018-dlai-team4/README.md

 "path_to_look" : database used for the system

-"size" : define the normalised size of the image after face extraction.
+"size" : define the normalized size of the image after face extraction.
 Recommended under 100 to avoid extrapolation.

 "RGB" : use to determine if the picture sent to the network is colored (True) or black & white (False)